 One of the biggest appeals of retirement in Thailand is the standard of living.
 The cost of living here is extremely low in comparison to many western countries and it therefore offers retirees a destination within which they can afford much more for their money.
 At present, Thailand currently scores 0.319 on the International cost of living index in comparison to 1.00 for the USA.
 This therefore means that living in Thailand costs approximately 1/3 of the amount of living in the USA.

-As a result of the growth in medical tourism in Thailand, there is a high standard of health care facilities available in most areas.
+As a result of the growth in Healthcare in Thailand, there is a high standard of health care facilities available in most areas.
 Many hospitals in the country now have formal accreditation and are capable of delivering complex medical procedures.

 Foreigners living in Thailand will require private healthcare insurance in order to access health care services.